dmbrownlee/demo/networkplus/labfiles/lab17-1/README.md

   B.1.
 Who is making this call to Doug?

   B.2.
-How much money did the gentlemen agree on?
+How much money did they agree on?

   B.3.
 What does Doug want to get into?

   B.4.
-What difference(s) do you notice in the audio after setting the Jitter Buffer to 200?
+What difference does setting the Jitter Buffer to 200 make?

   B.5.
-What is the Jitter Buffer doing with this playback?
+What does raising the Jitter Buffer do to the stream?

 ## Answers ✅
 **A.1.** 192.168.2.6, 5060